 Can you sell something that people most likely won’t want?

-If you can answer this one with tactfulness, you could be on your way to a bright future as a sales leader.
+If you can produce a good answer this tactful, you could be on your way to a bright future as a sales leader.

 Hint: The answer involves adding ice.